 The pattern is consistent across model launches: highlight the benchmarks where the model leads, report at the effort level that produces the best headline-to-cost ratio, and cite partner benchmarks that lack public methodology.
 Anthropic is not unusual here.
 But the practical implications are worth stating flatly.

 Check the denominator.
-A “state of the art” score on a benchmark where the best model is at 13% [BenchLM] tells you the problem is hard, not that the model is good.
-FrontierCode Diamond is useful exactly because it exposes the gap between benchmark performance and production readiness.
+A “state of the art” score on a benchmark where the best model is at 29.3% [BenchLM] tells you the problem is hard, not that the model is good.
+FrontierCode Diamond is useful exactly because it exposes the gap between benchmark performance and production readiness — even the current leader is failing on more than 70% of the hardest tasks.

 Normalize for effort and cost.
 Two models can have the same score at very different token costs.
 GPT-5.5’s 6.3% on FrontierCode Diamond at 4× fewer tokens than Opus 4.8’s 13.4% may be the better production choice depending on your throughput and budget [BenchLM].